jindrichmynarz/dissertation/parts/linked_data.md

 Having considered the characteristics of linked data we may highlight its advantages.
 Many of these advantages are related to data preparation, which we point out in [@sec:data-preparation], however, linked data can also benefit matchmaking in several ways.
-This overview draws upon the benefits of linked data for recommender systems identified in related research (e.g., @DiNoia2014, @DiNoia2016), since these benefits apply to matchmaking too.
+This overview draws upon the benefits of linked data for recommender systems identified in related research [@DiNoia2014; @DiNoia2016], since these benefits apply to matchmaking too.

 Unlike textual content, linked data is structured, so there is less need for structuring it via content analysis.
-RDF gives linked data not only structure but also flexibility to model varied data.
+RDF gives linked data not only its structure but also a flexibility to model diverse kinds of data.
 Both content and preferences in recommender systems or matchmaking, such as contract awards in our case, can be expressed in RDF in an uniform way in the same feature space, which simplifies operations on the data.
 Moreover, the common data model enables combining linked data with external linked datasets that can provide valuable additional features.
-The mechanism of tagging literal with language identifiers also makes for an easy representation of multilingual data, such as in the case of cross-country procurement in the EU.
+The mechanism of tagging literal values with language identifiers also makes for an easy representation of multilingual data, such as in the case of cross-country procurement in the EU.

-The features in RDF are endowed with semantics thanks to RDF vocabularies.
+The features in RDF are endowed with semantics originating in RDF vocabularies.
-The explicit semantics makes features more operative, as opposed to features produced by shallow content analysis [@Jannach2010, p.
+The explicit semantics makes the features more telling, as opposed to features produced by shallow content analysis [@Jannach2010, p.
 75], such as keywords.
 While traditional recommender systems are mostly unaware of the semantics of the features they use, linked data features do not have to be treated like black boxes, since their expected interpretations can be looked up in the corresponding RDF vocabularies that define the features.

 If the values of features are resources compliant with the linked data principles, their IRIs can be dereferenced to obtain more features from the descriptions of the resources.
-In this way linked data allows to automate the retrieval of additional features.
+In this way, linked data allows to automate the retrieval of additional features.
 IRIs of linked resources can be automatically crawled to harvest contextual data.
 Furthermore, crawlers may recursively follow links in the obtained data.
 The links between datasets can be used to provide cross-domain recommendations.
-In such scenario preferences from one domain are be used to predict preferences in another domain.
+In such scenario, preferences from one domain can be used to predict preferences in another domain.
-For example, if in our case we combine data from business and public procurement registers, we may leverage links between business entities described with concepts from an economic classification to predict their associations to concepts from a procurement classification.
+For example, if in our case we combine data from business and public procurement registers, we may leverage the links between business entities described with concepts from an economic classification to predict their associations to concepts from a procurement classification.
-If there is no overlap between the resources from the combined datasets, there may be at least an overlap in RDF vocabularies describing the resources [@Heitmann2016], which provide broader conceptual associations.
+If there is no overlap between the resources from the combined datasets, there may be at least an overlap in the RDF vocabularies describing the resources [@Heitmann2016], which provide broader conceptual associations.

 <!--
 - Results contrary to the thesis that more features lead to better recommendations: *"We point out that even if very few ratings are available, simple rating-based predictors outperform purely metadata-based ones"* [@Pilaszy2009, p.
 93].